5555 Material and Inventory Control Specialist

 CLASSIFICATION NUMBER 5555

-The Material and Inventory Control Specialist, Facilities Maintenance maintains the perpetual master inventory listings of all materials and parts required for Facilities Maintenance with the use of an automated computerized inventory system, coordinates the receiving , inventory, storing, issuing, and account audit of supplies, parts, materials, and equipment utilized by Facilities Maintenance.
-The Material and Inventory Control Specialist develops, implements, and maintains inventory control procedures to ensure accurate computerized inventory records in compliance with departmental, institutional, and State of Missouri guidelines and regulations, coordinates the annual inventory by working with all areas within Facilities Maintenance to meet deadlines and account for all property, and coordinates and delivers all management and operations reports and listings as requested.
+The Material and Inventory Control Specialist maintains the perpetual master inventory listings of all materials and parts required for Facilities Management with the use of an automated computerized inventory system, coordinates the receiving, inventory, storing, issuing, and account audit of supplies, parts, materials, and equipment utilized by Facilities Management.
+The Material and Inventory Control Specialist develops, implements, and maintains inventory control procedures to ensure accurate computerized inventory records in compliance with departmental, institutional, and State of Missouri guidelines and regulations, coordinates the annual inventory by working with all assigned areas within Facilities Management to meet deadlines and account for all property, and coordinates and delivers all management and operations reports and listings as requested.
 The Material and Inventory Control Specialist coordinates the addition of all new property, parts, and materials to the inventory, records transfers, makes minor computer-related repairs, and performs periodic maintenance of mechanical tools and equipment.
-The Material and Inventory Control Specialist trains and works with Facilities Maintenance personnel on inventory control procedures, prepares proper forms, maintains files, and meets required deadlines.
+The Material and Inventory Control Specialist trains and works with Facilities Management personnel on inventory control procedures, prepares proper forms, maintains files, and meets required deadlines.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: An Associate’s degree from a post-secondary vocational or technical school in mechanical, electrical, or business management is required.
+Education: A high school diploma or the equivalent is required.
+An Associate’s degree (60 credit hours or more) or equivalent vocational training or certification from a post-secondary vocational or technical school in a maintenance trade or business management is preferred.

-Skills: Must be able to provide training on the use of PDA’s (personal data assistants).
-Must be able to perform data entry with accuracy and acceptable speed and develop queries and create reports for assigned assets, supplies, and parts.
-Effective oral and written communication skills are required.
+Skills: Must be able to perform data entry with accuracy and acceptable speed and develop queries and create reports for assigned assets, supplies, and parts.
+Must be detail-oriented; excellent communication and interpersonal skills are required.
+Strong customer service skills are required.
+Training skills and administrative ability are required.
+The ability to delegate, analyze, and organize are required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES